modelica/ModelicaConference2023/registration.md

 ## Conference

-You can register at the conference on the conference tool.
-This tool will be enabled soon.
+You can register at the conference on the [conference tool](https://www.conftool.com/modelica2023/) .

 The Registration fees are: